AdrianNowik/signing_history/README.md

 controller should be named SessionsController.

 When you are using this feature you have check signings history list at admin_signing_in_histories_path.
-There is default view made by smart admin, but You can override this by adding app/views/admin/signings_in_histories/index view.
+There is default view made in smart admin, but You can override this by adding app/views/admin/signings_in_histories/index view.